 Plastics: Identification

-How to sort and identify different types of plastic before recycling with SDS machines, from simple float tests to the Plastic Scanner app.
+How to sort and identify different types of plastic before recycling with the Sustainable Design Studio machines, from simple hands-on tests to the Plastic Scanner app.

 The good news is that identification does not require a lab.
-A combination of simple hands-on tests (float, burn, break, smell) can narrow down most common plastics.
-And for fast, reliable results, the SDS Plastic Scanner app can identify a plastic type from a photo in seconds.
+A combination of simple hands-on tests, float, burn, break, and smell, can narrow down most common plastics.
+And for fast, reliable results, the Plastic Scanner app can identify a plastic type from a photo in seconds.

 Mixing different plastic types causes weak parts, accelerates microplastic breakdown, and can release harmful chemicals during processing.
 Always sort before you shred.

-Most plastic products are stamped with a resin identification code, a number from 1 to 7 inside a triangle of chasing arrows.
-This tells you exactly which plastic family the item belongs to.
+Most products are stamped with a code, a number from 1 to 7 inside the recycling symbol, telling you exactly which plastic family the item belongs to.
 Check the base of containers, the inside of caps, or the back of panels.
-When the code is too small to read or missing entirely, the SDS Plastic Scanner app can identify the plastic from a photo instead.
+When it is too small or missing, the Plastic Scanner can identify it from a photo.

 Every plastic has a specific density.
-By dropping a sample into liquids of known density (water, salt water, ethanol, glycerine), you can separate plastics into groups based on whether they float or sink.
-Water alone splits plastics into two camps: PP, LDPE, and HDPE float.
-Everything else sinks.
+Dropping a sample into liquids of known density separates plastics into groups by whether they float or sink.
+Water alone splits them in two: PP, LDPE, and HDPE float, everything else sinks.

-Bending or snapping a plastic sample reveals its mechanical character.
-PP bends and snaps cleanly.
-LDPE stretches and tears gradually.
-PS and PLA are brittle and shatter.
-Nylon flexes significantly before breaking.
-Stress whitening (a visible white mark at the bend point) is another clue, common in HDPE and PLA but absent in PS and nylon.
+Bending or snapping a sample reveals its mechanical character.
+PP snaps cleanly, LDPE stretches and tears, PS and PLA shatter, and nylon flexes a long way first.
+Stress whitening at the bend is another clue, common in HDPE and PLA.

-Heating a small sample with a lighter produces a characteristic smell for each plastic type.
-PP and PE smell like paraffin candle wax.
-PS has a sweet, fruity, slightly chemical scent.
-Nylon smells like burnt hair or wool.
-PVC produces a sharp, acrid, chlorine smell that is unmistakable.
-The smell test works best as a confirmation step alongside the burn test.
+Heating a small sample produces a characteristic smell.
+PP and PE smell of paraffin wax.
+PS is sweet and slightly chemical.
+Nylon smells of burnt hair.
+PVC is a sharp, unmistakable chlorine.
+Best used as a confirmation step alongside the burn test.

-Infrared spectroscopy measures how a material absorbs light at different wavelengths, producing a unique fingerprint for each plastic type.
-Industrial recycling facilities use handheld NIR scanners for rapid sorting.
-For desktop recyclers, the SDS Plastic Scanner uses your smartphone camera and machine learning to identify plastic types from a photo, no special equipment needed.
-It is free to download and works on iOS and Android.
+Infrared spectroscopy reads a unique fingerprint for each plastic.
+For desktop recyclers, the Plastic Scanner uses your phone camera and machine learning to identify plastics from a photo, no special kit, free on iOS and Android.

 The float test is safe for any setting.
 The burn and smell tests involve heating plastic, which produces fumes.
-Always work in a well ventilated area or use fume extraction.
-Wear safety glasses and heat resistant gloves.
+Always work in a well ventilated area or use fume extraction, and wear safety glasses and heat-resistant gloves.
 Never heat PVC intentionally, it releases hydrochloric acid gas.

-If you are working in a school or shared workshop, check your local health and safety requirements before conducting burn tests.
-For more on workshop safety, see Basic PPE.
+If you are working in a school or shared workshop, check your local health and safety requirements first.
+For more, see Basic PPE.

 | Material | Type | Density (g/cm³) | In water |